FG unveils multi-billion naira NSIA-Umuahia diagnostic centre – The Sun Nigeria

 He said the priority given to the sector was based on the conviction that only a healthy people can develop an economy.

-The Governor who commended the Federal Government on its choice of Umuahia as the location for the Diagnostic Centre, added that more investments needed to be made to reposition the sector.
+The Governor who commended the Federal Government on its choice of Umuahia as the location for the Diagnostic Centre, added that more investments needed to be made to reposition the health sec tor.

-He also called for effective legislation that would address some of the bottlenecks being experienced in providing the much needed interventions in the health care sector.
+In his speech at the occasion, Managing Director/CEO of the NSIA, Mr. Uche Orji, said, “Our vision for healthcare is three-fold one that centres around reducing medical tourism, developing and investing in centres of excellence which will provide world-class healthcare services domestically and lastly, providing tools to ensure that our healthcare professionals are able to deliver at the highest level.”

-He said despite the state government’s intervention in the health care sector, his administration is also addressing the challenges being faced by those that are vulnerable in the state.
+He said that the completion of the NSIA-Umuahia Diagnostic Centre was expected to raise the bar in the quality and standard of diagnostic services in the South East and South South region for the benefit of the Nigerian people”.

 Leave a Reply